 - Students have a strong understanding of the need for rules to be respected to ensure the School is an orderly society and an understanding that when rules are violated there are consequences.

 - Learning is collaborative, in mixed groups, and students are encouraged to express their views openly and to understand different points of view.

-- The curriculum and extra-curricular activities provide a wide variety of opportunities to explore issues around individual liberty, mutual respect and cultural identity e.g. studying a range of English Literature, RE, PSHE, Art, the annual Cultural Fusion Show run by the Sixth Form, Amnesty International.
+- The curriculum and extra-curricular activities provide a wide variety of opportunities to explore issues around individual liberty, mutual respect and cultural identity e.g. studying a range of English Literature, RE, PSHE, Art, Music and the annual Cultural Fusion Show run by the Sixth Form.

 - Students have opportunities to learn about democracy in action through the Year Councils, Student Council and the Youth Parliament, as well as the Mock Elections run alongside National General Elections.

 - Staff understand the need to challenge extremist attitudes and report concerns following procedures in the Safeguarding Policy.
 Training in the Prevent Strategy is included in the annual Safeguarding training delivered to all staff at the start of every academic year and new staff prior to starting work.

 - The low number of behaviour incidents and exclusions, positive ethos of the School and friendliness between all groups of students, provides some of the evidence for the assertion that Heston is an environment in which British Values are both implicitly evident and explicitly developed.